asacolips/toolkit13/sites/all/modules/imagecache_token/README.txt

 Configuration
 ------------------------------------------------------------------------------
-Because "file" and "media" file types may contain images and other types of files, it is necessary to indicate which fields hold images.
+Because "file" and "media" file types may contain other types of files, not just images, it is necessary to indicate which fields hold images.
 Field selection is controlled via the settings page:

     admin/config/media/imagecache-token

+All image fields are automatically supported.

 Gotchas